segmentio/segment-docs/src/guides/usage-and-billing/startup-program.md

 The Segment Startup Program includes three components:

 - Segment's **Startup Deal** - Participating startups receive $25,000* in annual credit toward our monthly [Team plan](https://segment.com/pricing/) for as long as they meet our eligibility requirements (up to 2 years).
 - Partner **Startup Deals** - We've partnered with other technology companies that offer valuable tools for startups to offer exclusive deals and promotions from marketing, data warehouse, and analytics tools.
-Check out the [list of deals](https://bit.ly/segment-partner-deals).
 - **Startup Resources** - Segment offers learning materials on topics like analytics, product-market fit, and more for founders to become experts on data analytics and making the most of Segment's technology.

 Interested companies can apply [here](http://segment.com/industry/startups).